International network for sustainable cities

 Current network members are:

-From France: Grenoble, La Rochelle, Paris and St. Brieuc
+From France: Grenoble, La Rochelle, Paris, St. Brieuc and Strasbourg.

 From Sweden: Borås, Gothenburg, Linköping, Malmö and Umeå